optofab/optofab.github.io/meeting_minutes.md

 **DISCUSSIONS**

-- Disucussed the front-end of the data management system will change a little bit.
+- Discussed the front-end of the data management system will change a little bit.
-- Disucussed who took charge of the "upload file "function in the website development.
+- Discussed who took charge of the "upload file "function in the website development.
 - Discussed who took charge of the Audit 2 and Audit 3.

 **ACTION**